NorthEastern US Transit Systems

 The Steel City has upgraded former trolley/interurban lines into modern light rail, complete with a subway under the city center.
 The city also maintains funiculars that still serve a transit purpose.

-The Nation’s Capital has a modern world-class metro system.
-It is also supported by buses, commuter rail, and one streetcar line.
+The Nation’s Capital has a modern, world-class metro system, which is also supported by buses, commuter rail, and one streetcar line.

 Cities Not Featured